Evidence to address the economic and social impacts of COVID-19

 World Bank analysis indicates that the pandemic may have pushed an additional 88 million to 115 million people into extreme poverty in 2020.
 Governments are struggling to respond to the pandemic in a way that preserves economic stability, protects vulnerable populations, and prepares for recovery.

 In the world’s lower-income economies, there is a wide gap between need and ability to respond.
 Governments are under pressure to implement robust policies that address both immediate impacts and medium- to long-term aspirations for an inclusive and sustainable recovery, but they lack the financial means.
 In many cases they also lack evidence to make the best use of limited resources.

-IDRC aims to generate this evidence through a three-year, CA$25-million rapid-response initiative to address the socio-economic impacts of COVID-19 on vulnerable populations.
+IDRC aims to generate this evidence through a three-year, CA$25-million COVID-19 Responses for Equity initiative.
 Six of the 21 projects in this initiative seek to identify effective macroeconomic policies to mitigate impact and enhance recovery in 24 countries.

 Research in 24 countries focuses on economic policy responses to COVID-19

 The Overseas Development Institute (ODI), a research partner in this effort, has documented the disparity between spending on economic stimulus packages in G20 countries and in sub-Saharan Africa.

 In the initial months of the pandemic, many governments focused on short-term interventions such as bolstering domestic health systems, extending aid to the most vulnerable populations, and financially supporting workers and firms.